 Power outages can happen any time of year – and can be caused by excessive wind, cold, fire, or even an auto accident – which can put you and your family in the dark for hours or even days.
-By having a plan in place ahead of time, you can minimize the stress and inconvenience of a power outage and keep your family and household safe from harm.
+By having a plan in place ahead of time, you can minimize the stress and inconvenience of a power outage and help keep your family and household safe from harm.
 Here are a few tips to get you started:

 Create an emergency kit.
 Your kit should include emergency supplies such as batteries, flashlights, back-up chargers for mobile devices, medicine, and first aid supplies.
 The kit should also include bottled water, and canned/dried food.

 Be aware of carbon monoxide dangers.
 Avoid using items that emit carbon monoxide in the home.
-For example, never operate a generator inside your home or attached garage and never put an outdoor grill inside.
+For example, never operate a generator inside your home or attached garage and never use an outdoor grill inside.
 Make sure you have a carbon monoxide detector installed on each floor of your home, as it will pick up gas leaks from a furnace or gas appliances.

 Look for downed power lines.
 Avoid standing water outside, especially if it is near downed branches or power lines.
 Let authorized work crews safely clear your area.